-3 In addition, we maintain our current Free and Preferential Trade Agreements with some countries.
+$^{^{5}}$ In addition, we maintain our current Free and Preferential Trade Agreements with some countries.

-- Strategic Private Sector Participation.
+- ➤ Capital Market Transactions Roadmap.
+We have identified ten companies, (listed in the TMU), in the oil and gas, banking, and insurance sectors for block sales and primary or secondary public offerings.
+We successfully sold minority stakes in United Bank Limited (UBL) and Pakistan Petroleum Limited (PPL) in June 2014, Allied Bank Limited (ABL) in December 2014, and Habib Bank Limited (HBL) in April 2015.
+Despite a slight delay, we have hired a financial advisor for State Life Insurance in January 2016, with the objective of finalizing the transaction by end-June 2016.
+We are also in the process of hiring a financial advisor for Mari Petroleum Limited, and plan to finalize (as defined in the TMU) the sale of this company's minority shares by end-June 2016.
+On the other hand, Pak Arab Refinery Limited (PARCO) has been removed from the list of PSEs to be privatized to consider alternative options. - > Strategic Private Sector Participation.
 We have identified 25 companies (listed in the TMU) for strategic partnerships, which will act as a catalyst in unlocking their potential through their managerial and investment participation, and can also increase the value of Government's residual shareholding.
 We will make efforts to balance the objectives of sale proceeds while adequately addressing labor market issues and social implications. - DISCOs.
 We appointed financial advisors for share sales of Faisalabad Electric Supply Company (FESCO) in July 2014.
-We will complete the bidding process by end-June 2016 (SB) leading to finalization of the transaction by end- September 2016.
+In light of the reassessment of our strategy, the end-June 2016 SB to complete the bidding process is likely to be missed.
 For Islamabad Electric Supply Company (IESCO) and Lahore Electric Supply Company (LESCO), we have hired financial advisors.
-Notwithstanding a delay with determination of the multi-year tariffs for these companies, we expect to approve the transaction structure for these companies in December 2015 for expected completion of the bidding process by end- June 2016 and finalization of the transactions by end-September 2016.
+However, the transactions are likely to be delayed.
 We hired financial advisors for Gujranwala Electric Power Company (GEPCO) in April 2015; and for Hyderabad, Peshawar, Quetta, Sukkur, and Multan Electric Supply Companies (HESCO, PESCO, QESCO, SEPCO, and MEPCO) in May 2015.
-We expect finalization of these transactions in 2016 and 2017. - Other companies.
-We are in the process of resolving the legal challenge to the cancelled sale of Heavy Electrical Complex (HEC) in May 2015 owing to the winning bidder's inability to provide the funds to close the transaction.
+We are in the process of revisiting our strategy for DISCOs and we will continue to engage with key stakeholders to build consensus.
+In the meantime, we will strengthen our efforts to improve DISCOs' performance and reduce the system financial losses. - Other companies.
+We have resolved the legal challenge to the cancelled sale of Heavy Electrical Complex (HEC) in May 2015 that arose owing to the winning bidder's inability to provide the funds to close the transaction.
 We have completed the sale of National Power Construction Co.
 (NPCC) in September 2015.
-We appointed financial advisors for Northern Power Generation Company Limited (NPGCL) in July 2014 and expect completion of the bidding process by end-September 2016 with finalization of the transaction by end-December 2016.
-We have appointed financial advisors for Jamshoro Power Generation Company Limited (JPCL) in April 2015 with completion of the bidding process expected by end-September 2016 and finalization of the transaction by end-December 2016.
-In May 2015, we have finalized the hiring of financial advisors for Lakhra Power Generation Company Limited (LPGCL), and Central Power Generation Company Limited (CPGCL), with completion of the bidding process expected by end-September 2016 and finalization of the transaction by end-December 2016.
-In July 2015, we have hired the financial advisor for Kot Addu Power Company (KAPCO) and, despite a delayed start, initiated the due diligence process with expected completion of the bidding process for the sale of the government's equity by end-June 2016 and finalization of the transaction by end-September 2016.
+We appointed financial advisors for Northern Power Generation Company Limited (NPGCL) in July 2014 and for Jamshoro Power Generation Company Limited (JPCL) in April 2015.
+In May 2015, we finalized the hiring of financial advisors for Lakhra Power Generation Company Limited (LPGCL), and Central Power Generation Company Limited (CPGCL).
+In July 2015, we have hired the financial advisor for Kot Addu Power Company (KAPCO) and initiated the due diligence process.
+In addition, we have hired a financial advisor for Small & Medium Enterprise (SME) Bank in January 2016, with the objective of finalizing the transaction by end-December 2016.
 Plans are being developed for the remaining companies on the list.